lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Abbreviations don't have different cases within them and are cased up or down according to the rule above (e.g., `let asciiTable: [String : String]`, `class SMTPServer`).
 (A common mistake is to use `Id` instead of `ID` – a convention, common in other programming languages.)

-No underscores, even at the beginning of property names, ahould be used.
-No Hungarian notation for constants (e.g., leading "k") either.
+Do not use underscores, even at the beginning of property names.
+Do not use Hungarian notation for constants (for example, a leading "k").

 In most cases, variables have noun phrase names: `let number: Int`.
 The most significant exception is booleans which are expected to have assertive names (e.g., `let necessary: Bool`).
 Boolean names are preferred without a verb at the beginning, unless it introduces ambiguity: